bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO can probably make smarter use of forces throughout control.lua

+-- TODO make function names & variables conform to lua style

--- TODO Need to make a ghost for the searchlight.
+-- TODO Need to make & test a ghost for the searchlight.
 --      And also double check that everything works properly with construction robots in the on_event functions.
 --      Right now, if a real searchlight is destroyed, it puts up a ghost.
 But not the dummy light.
 And a bunch of other issues.